olga-f/light-color-theme/README.md

 If you find any inconsistency, you can help by [reporting issues](https://github.com/olga-f/light-color-theme/issues).
 It is great to attach a case code, screenshot & copy.

-### Encourage

-If you do like this theme, would you please give me a [Github Star ☆](https://github.com/olga-f/light-color-theme) and [nice rating](https://marketplace.visualstudio.com/items?itemName=olga-f.light-color-theme&ssr=false#review-details) as reward.
-Thank you so much!